patooworld/PWCloud/Developer-Getting-Started-Guide.md

 ## Cleaning the repo

 Sometimes we have breaking changes that require the entire code to be rebuilt.
-For example if we upgrade the electron version of the code, everyone's local development environment will break.
+For example, if we upgrade the electron version of the code, everyone's local development environment will break.
 To handle this scenario, we do a git clean.
-This restores the local cloned repository to its original form:
+This restores the locally cloned repository to its original form:

 ```bash
 git clean -fxd